sappelhoff/sp_experiment/README.md

 And the Tobii 4C eyetracker with a "Pro license" (needs to be purchased separately and then loaded onto the specific eyetracker).

+# EEG Triggers

+Event markers (also called TTL Triggers) can be sent using the pyserial library.
+In our setup we use the Brain Products Trigger Box as a device to send serial data via a USB port, which gets transformed into a parallel TTL signal to be picked up by the EEG amplifier.

+See `define_settings.py` and `define_ttl_triggers.py` for more information

 # GIT notes:

 You may want to git ignore the data files that are produced by running the